LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220312.md

 **Glitch**: Alright, for Build Tools, we’re working on fandangling Loom into understanding that JAR files with quilt.mod.json files are actually mods and understanding how to read those.
 And once we have that done, either by getting that in upstream, or just forking Fabric Loom, we’ll be able to use Quilt Loader to make mods, essentially.

 It’s not ideal, we’d rather not rely on Fabric Loom, because it’s big and complex and hard to change.
 We’d rather be using VanillaGradle, but it’s just not there for the timeline we want to be able to make mods with Quilt Loader as soon as possible.
-Yes, and as **Leo** said, Loom is kind of a mess because it’s many years old and very, very big.
+Yes, and as **ADudeCalledLeo** said, Loom is kind of a mess because it’s many years old and very, very big.

 **CheaterCodes**: Alright, thank you for that.
 I'm going to introduce a new section this meeting.
 I'm gonna ask Build Tools: How ready are we for Quilt Beta?